klierik/LocalStorage-WebFontLoader-woff-woff2/README.md

 ], {
 	appendFontWhenLoaded: true		// Yes, append font when it was loaded , loadWhenDomLoaded:  false		// Do not wait when DOMContentLoaded event fired, load font just now!
-	, async:              false		// When font so important and everything it nothing — do not use async mode });
+	, async:              false		// When font so important and everything is nothing — do not use async mode });
 ```